Dosage Form: tablet

-Elimination: The plasma half-life of tinidazole is approximately 12-14 hours.
+Elimination: The plasma half-life of tinidazole is approximately 12 to 14 hours.
 Tinidazole is excreted by the liver and the kidneys.
-Tinidazole is excreted in the urine mainly as unchanged drug (approximately 20-25% of the administered dose).
-Approximately 12 % of the drug is excreted in the feces.
+Tinidazole is excreted in the urine mainly as unchanged drug (approximately 20 to 25% of the administered dose).
+Approximately 12% of the drug is excreted in the feces.

 Antibacterial: Culture and sensitivity testing of bacteria are not routinely performed to establish the diagnosis of bacterial vaginosis [see Indications and Usage (1.4)]; standard methodology for the susceptibility testing of potential bacterial pathogens, Gardnerella vaginalis, Mobiluncus spp. or Mycoplasma hominis, has not been defined.
 The following in vitro data are available, but their clinical significance is unknown.
 Tinidazole is active in vitro against most strains of the following organisms that have been reported to be associated with bacterial vaginosis:

 Tinidazole does not appear to have activity against most strains of vaginal lactobacilli.